Skip to Main Content

 Meeting friends for a latte and a casual bite?
 Head for The Marketplace (Pittsfield, Great Barrington, and Sheffield).
 Each location serves coffees from Berkshire roasteries—wonderful whether taken black or crafted into an enjoyably creamy, hot drink.
 The innovative menu includes egg dishes, salads, burgers, and sandwiches (including vegan and gluten-free options).
 And if you’re at all tempted by scratch-made baked goods, save room for the array of delectable desserts by co-owner and chef Kevin Schmitz.

-Pop into the cozy and iconic Red Lion Inn in Stockbridge for an afternoon tea or hot cider—in some cases served next to a gently roaring fireplace or, on warmer days, in a rocking chair on the iconic front porch.
+Pop into the cozy and iconic Red Lion Inn in Stockbridge for an afternoon tea or hot cider—in some cases served next to the cozy warmth of a roaring fireplace or, on warmer days, in a rocking chair on the iconic front porch.
 It’s the perfect respite after a long stroll through one of the many art museums and historic properties or scenic hikes available nearby.

 Shopping or on a walkabout near downtown Lenox?
 Head for Franklin Street, where Haven Café & Bakery serves up a creative made-to-order breakfast and lunch menu, baked goods, and coffee that’s smooth, bright, and satisfying.
 There’s a convivial atmosphere here, and everything tastes incredibly fresh.
 Order at the counter, then seat yourself inside or on the patio during mild weather.